 IN THIS ARTICLE

 The goal of nonsurgical procedures used to treat hemorrhoids, called fixative procedures, is to reduce the blood supply to the hemorrhoid so it shrinks or goes away.
-The scar tissue left in its place helps support the anal tissue and helps prevent more hemorrhoids from developing.
+The scar tissue left in its place helps support the anal tissue and helps prevent new hemorrhoids.

 Hemorrhoidectomy versus fixative procedures for internal hemorrhoids